EcoQuest Faculty, Staff and Academic Associates

 Lecturer

-After an international career in the IT industry and several years in the USA, Thomas settled in New Zealand and became a teacher.
-He has been teaching Physics, Mathematics, IT and Earth and Space Science at high school level.
-Thomas is currently undertaking PhD research in Climate Change Education and is especially interested in post-humanist ontology and the relationship of society with the more-than-human world.
+Thomas obtained a master's degree in physics in Germany, which was followed by an international career in the IT industry, including several years in the USA.
+In 1997, after sailing the Pacific Ocean, Thomas settled in New Zealand and became a teacher.
+He has been teaching Physics, Mathematics, IT, and Earth and Space Science at the high school level.
+In 2024, Thomas completed a PhD in Climate Change Education at the University of Waikato and is especially interested in post-humanist ontology and society's relationship with the more-than-human world.

 Natasha Bansal